 Tuck, Richard.
 Philosophy and Government 1572–1651.
 Ideas in Context, edited by Quentin Skinner, Lorraine Daston, Wolf Lepenies, Richard Rorty, and J. B. Schneewind.
 Cambridge: Cambridge University Press, 1993.

 Ventry, Dennis J. “Equity versus Efficiency and the U.S. Tax System in Historical Perspective.”
 In Tax Justice: The Ongoing Debate, edited by Joseph J. Thorndike and Dennis J. Ventry, Jr., 25–70.
 Washington, DC: The Urban Institute Press, 2002.

 Allen Calhoun’s career has followed parallel tracks, one in the law and legal publishing field and the other in academics and higher education.
-He has, among other degrees, a PhD in theological ethics and an LLM in taxation and is currently putting both to use as a Senior Legal Writer for Thomson Reuters and a McDonald Distinguished Fellow at Emory University’s Center for the Study of Law and Religion and an adjunct professor of ethics and philosophy at Averett University.
+He has, among other degrees, a PhD in theological ethics and an LLM in taxation and is currently putting both to use as a McDonald Distinguished Fellow at Emory University’s Center for the Study of Law and Religion and an adjunct professor of ethics and philosophy at Averett University.

 Calhoun, Allen.
 “Tax Law, Religion, and Justice: An Exploration of Theological Reflections on Taxation.”
 Canopy Forum, October 27, 2020. https://canopyforum.org/2020/10/27/tax-law-religion-and-justice-an-exploration-of-theological-reflections-on-taxation/